JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 A rogue with a dagger is trying to close the distance on a knight who is 10 feet away.
 The rogue has 1 RFX and the knight has 0 RFX.
 The knight declares he is going to move forward and swing on the rogue with the longsword he has in his hands.
 The rogue declares he is going to close the distance and stab the knight.
 Since the Rogue has a higher reflex, he can move 10 feet with his RFX Speed before the knight can move, closing the gap.
 Since the knight already had his sword ready to go, combat rolls are made versus one another.

-### Using multiple Combat Movement Speeds on the same round
+### Using multiple Movement Speeds on the same round

 Whenever a character needs to use multiple movement speeds in a round, you can determine the amount of dice worth of movement they have taken.
 You can then subtract that amount from the new Combat Movements Speeds Governing Skill dice pool, using the remaining dice for your movement.

-For example, a character with an Athletics dice pool of 4 has 40 "Terrestrial" Combat Movement Speed.
+For example, a character with an Athletics dice pool of 4 has 40 "Terrestrial" Movement Speed.
 Let's say they walk 20 ft to a wall an then begin to climb it.
 For 20 ft of Movement, they spent 2 dice worth of their Athletics dice pool.
 We then subtract 2 dice from Climb's Governing Skill dice pool, which also happens to be Athletics.
 Therefore, we have 2 dice left over giving us 10 ft of climb this round.

 ### Difficult Terrain

 Steep mountains, ice-covered ground, swamps, etc. are difficult terrain.
 It takes twice the movement to move through these terrains.

-### Mounted Combat Movement Speed
+### Mounted Movement Speed

 When riding a mount in combat: